aryanlall11/EdgeAlign/README.md

 Autokeras.py - Perform network architecture search for EdgeAlign model using AutoKeras

-model-to-TFLite - Convert Keras model to TFLite format for Microcontrollers
+model-to-TFLite.py - Convert Keras model to TFLite format for Microcontrollers

 score.py - Obtain the BLAST alignment score for RL agent and compare it with the Influenza dataset

 ----
-Models_final - Folder containing model weights of trained RL agent for 5 different window sizes
+Models_final - Folder containing model weights of trained RL agents for 5 different window sizes

 Influenza - Folder containing Influeza dataset samples (size: 40)